Neluxx/neluxx/README.md

-# 👋 About Me
+# About Me

-Hi, I'm Fabian Arndt, a passionate full-stack software developer from Germany who is currently living in Switzerland.
+👋 Hey, what's up?
+I'm Fabian, an enthusiastic full-stack software developer from Germany who is currently living in Switzerland.

-My journey began with an apprenticeship in media design, which introduced me to web development and inspired me to pursue a degree in computer science.
-Since graduating, I’ve been dedicated to software development and continue to self-educate, exploring new and exciting tech topics.
+My journey began with an apprenticeship in media design, which introduced me to web development and inspired me to study computer science.
+Since graduating, I have dedicated myself to software development with great curiosity and I am constantly learning more about new and exciting tech topics.

 ## 💻 Tech Stack
 ![PHP](https://img.shields.io/badge/php-%23777BB4.svg?style=flat-square&logo=php&logoColor=white)